matoous/mnemoname/README.md

 ---

-DISCLAIMER: The generated names are not cryptographically secure and shouldn't be used as such.
+DISCLAIMER: The process of generating names is not cryptographically secure and the names shouldn't be used as such.

 NOTE: [A little copying is better than a little dependency](https://go-proverbs.github.io/) so you might be better of with just copying these few files into your project 🤷‍.